-- under-sink pipe guards;
+- under-sink pipe guards

-- visual/hearing impaired equipment;
+- visual/hearing impaired equipment

 - tub seats.

-Refer to Uniform Federal Accessibility Standards (UFAS) 4.34 for additional unit design standards and consumer information that must be available to the tenant in an accessible unit.
+Refer to Uniform Federal Accessibility Standards (UFAS) 4.34 for additional design standards for dwelling units and consumer information that must be made available to the tenant in an accessible unit.